Capital One Smart Rewards Mastercard

 Extra benefits

-• Price protection service: If an item bought with the card goes on sale within 60 days, the price difference is reimbursed up to $100 per item, capped at $500 per year.
+• Price Protection: If an item bought with the card goes on sale within 60 days, you can request reimbursement of the price difference up to $100 per item, capped at $500 per year.

-• Mastercard global service: Provides emergency card replacement and cash advance, along with 24/7 telephone access and ATM referrals in case of lost or stolen cards.
+• Mastercard Global Service™: Provides emergency card replacement and cash advance, along with 24/7 telephone access and ATM referrals in case of lost or stolen cards.

 Mentioning the 5x points as a highlight is meaningless unless we know what a point is worth.